How Christmas can impact mental health

 Social and financial pressures

 There are many ways that Christmas and the festive season can impact our mental health.
 For example, social pressures of hosting family and friends, buying gifts, entertaining, and the pressure to have fun.
-As a result there is also a financial pressure due to social events and gift giving.
+Increased social events and gift giving can lead to financial pressures too.

-You might find that you are doing all of these things out of obligation and feel overwhelmed and therefore may not be able to relax or fully enjoy it.
-If you are a people pleaser, it can be easy to overdo it.
+You might find that yourself doing things out of obligation and feeling overwhelmed and unable to relax or fully enjoy it.
 Maybe you are the person who puts in all the planning, effort and work to make the Christmas magic happen, at the cost of burning yourself out.
+It can be easy to overdo it.
 You deserve a break too.

-Remember that you can say no. You don’t have to please everyone or be the person who keeps the peace.
-Don’t feel guilty if you choose to protect your own peace.
+Remember that you can say no. You don’t need to feel guilty if you choose to protect your own peace.
 Schedule in some time for yourself.
 Maybe book a few extra days off work after the holidays so that you get a chance to recover.

 Expectations

 If you have ideas about how you want Christmas to be, and it doesn’t go to plan, this might bring up difficult feelings too.
 Maybe you’ve always celebrated Christmas a certain way and this year is different.
 It’s also easy to compare your Christmas with what everyone else is doing and feel less than or left out.
-If you are someone who looks forward to Christmas, it can be difficult to readjust to life when Christmas is over.
+If you are someone who really looks forward to Christmas, it can be difficult to settle back into your usual routine.

 Difficult family dynamics

-You may be dreading the family dynamics that occur when the whole family is together.
-You may predict arguments or difficult questions or conversations and you may find that your boundaries are being crossed and you find it difficult to say no to things you don’t want to do if you are doing things out of a sense of obligation.
-Being around family can put us back into the headspace of old patterns and the role you had in your family during childhood, so even if you have learned to say no and advocate for yourself in other contexts of your life such as in work or with friends, it can be especially difficult to do so around your family.
+You may be dreading the family dynamics that occur when everyone is together.
+You may predict arguments, difficult questions or dreaded conversations and you may find that your boundaries are being crossed.
+It can be difficult to say no to things you don’t want to do if you feel a sense of obligation.
+Being around family can put us back into the headspace of old patterns and the role you had in your family during childhood.
+Even if you learned to say no and advocate for yourself in other contexts, it can be especially hard to do so with family.

-Be gentle with yourself, let yourself feel how you feel, remember that you are an adult and it's not unreasonable for you to ask for what you need and express when someone has gone too far in crossing a boundary.
-For example, if a family member is making comments about your weight and you have told them that this makes you uncomfortable and they still do it, you have every right to tell them that this is not okay or remove yourself from that situation if that is what you feel you need to do.
-It is okay to demand respect.
+Be gentle with yourself and let yourself feel how you feel.
+Remember that you are an adult and it's okay to ask for what you need or express when someone has crossed a boundary.
+For example, if a relative comments on your weight when you've told them that this makes you uncomfortable, you have every right to tell them that this is not okay or remove yourself from that situation.
+It's okay to demand respect.
+You also don’t have to please everyone or be the person who keeps the peace.

 Grief and loneliness

-If you are grieving a loved one, it might be that you are spending Christmas alone or in a different way to how you usually spend the holiday season.
-Maybe you don’t want to celebrate at all because this time of year reminds you of what you lost and is a painful experience.
+If you are grieving a loved one, it might be that you are spending Christmas alone or in a different way than usual.
+Maybe you don’t want to celebrate at all because this time of year reminds you of what you lost and it's too painful.

 General tips for looking after yourself

-• Plan ahead - think what has helped in the past if you struggle around this time of year
+- Plan ahead - consider what has helped in the past if this is a difficult time of year

-• You don’t have to justify yourself to others if your plans are a little different this year or if you want to take some time out
+- You don’t have to justify yourself if your plans are a little different this year

 If Christmas has brought up some difficult issues for you or you are interested in counselling for any reason, have a look at my website here, and feel free to ask any questions or enquire about counselling sessions here.